You have not accepted cookies yet

 On learning of the plight of the Aeta peoples through a close friend, Dr. Veronica Ramirez, Arcadian Donna Anne Matutina, worked with colleagues on a plan to directly help these communities, supported by funding through the Arcadis Local Sparks program*.

-*Local Sparks is a social impact movement funded by Arcadis, the Lovinklaan Foundation and the KNHM foundation aimed at empowering Arcadians to improve quality of life in their neighborhoods through community projects.
+*Local Sparks is a social impact movement funded by Arcadis, the Lovinklaan Foundation and Katalys aimed at empowering Arcadians to improve quality of life in their neighborhoods through community projects.

 Taking the initiative to step in and help